How to Fix Error 0x80070070

 Will I lose my files if I use Disk Cleanup?

-Disk Cleanup only removes system files, temporary files, and cached data that can be safely deleted.
-Your personal documents, photos, videos, and applications remain untouched.
-However, emptying the Recycle Bin will permanently delete those files.
+Disk Cleanup only removes system files, temporary files, and cached data that are safe to delete.
+Your personal documents, photos, videos, and apps will not be touched.
+But emptying the Recycle Bin will delete those files forever.

 Can I install Windows 11 on an external drive?

-Windows 11 cannot be installed on an external drive for regular use.
-However, you can use an external drive to provide additional space during the installation process, with the actual installation going to your internal drive.
+You can't install Windows 11 on an external drive for normal use.
+But you can use an external drive to get more space during the installation.
+The actual Windows install will still go to your computer's main drive.

 What if I still get the error after trying all solutions?

-If you have tried all solutions and still encounter the error, consider: checking your drive for errors using CHKDSK, ensuring your drive is not failing, or performing a clean installation with a freshly formatted drive.
+If you've tried everything and still see the error, think about these steps: check your drive for errors using CHKDSK, make sure your drive isn't failing, or do a clean installation with a newly formatted drive.

-No, this error can occur with any Windows version including Windows 10.
-The solutions described in this guide apply to all recent Windows versions.
+No, this error can happen with any Windows version, including Windows 10.
+The fixes in this guide work for all recent Windows versions.

 How long does it take to free up enough space?

 Ready to install Windows 11?
-Visit our store and get your Windows 11 Pro license at the best price with instant digital delivery.
+Visit our store and get your Windows 11 Pro license.
+You'll get the best price and instant digital delivery.